What is court reporting?

 Beginning in 2002, the Commission on Trial Court Performance & Accountability has been working to make recommendations on new policies and procedures on matters related to the effective and efficient functioning of court reporting services.

 On July 16, 2009, the Supreme Court released SC08-1658, regarding the proposed rule amendment recommendations of the Commission concerning court reporting services and the use of electronic recordings of court proceedings.
 Subsequent to the release of the Supreme Court’s opinion, the Commission issued a supplemental report recommending modifications to some of the standards of operation and best practices originally submitted in October 2007.
 On January 7, 2010, the Supreme Court issued AOSC10-1 which adopted the standards of operation and best practices proposed by the Commission in both the October 2007 report and as revised in the November 2009 report.
+Based on the trial courts' experience in implementing the standards of operation and best practices, these policies were revised on July 20, 2011, per AOSC11-22.

 A listing of the Comission's reports issued to date is provided below: